whphhg/vcash-electron/README.md

-# Vcash Electron GUI
+## Vcash Electron GUI
+This is a (**unofficial**) GUI for Vcash, a decentralized currency for the internet.
+The GUI communicates with vcashd using RPC and is available for Linux, OS X and Windows.

+:hatching_chick: **Warning**: This is beta software that is being actively developed.
+Any testing is welcome!

 ![Screenshots](http://i.imgur.com/zfjel56.gif)

-This is a (**unofficial**) GUI that communicates with vcashd using RPC.
-It runs on Linux, OS X and Windows.

-:hatching_chick: **Warning**: This is beta software that is being actively developed.
-However, it is mature enough to be played with and any testing is welcome!

-## Starting and updating
+### Starting and updating
 Right now there are no pre-built binaries, so you have to follow the steps below to install.
 I will be adding the binaries as soon as I'm done experimenting with the packager.

 User data is safely stored in Electron's local storage, depending on the operating system: